-Faculty are responsible for providing a sign-in log for all Extension clientele participating in group settings.
-The sign-in log should contain the name and date of the event with space provided for clientele to enter their name, address, ethnicity, and gender.
-For online settings, these data should also be logged or collected where possible, and remember to record the actual participants, not the registrants.
-It is also understandable that some group participants will not provide all the information you ask of them.
+Faculty are responsible for providing an electronic or paper sign-in sheet for all Extension clientele participating in group settings.
+The sign-in form should be collected from each participant separately and contain the name and date of the event, with space provided for the client to enter their name, address, race, ethnicity, and gender.
+For programs with online registration, faculty will typically already have this information and then track only those who actually attended.
+A sign-in log that is shared with all participants should only include name, address, or email.
+It is understandable that some group participants will not provide all the information you ask of them.
 There is no requirement for participants to provide this information.

 Race and Ethnicity

-Federal affirmative action rules require clientele contacts to be recorded by Extension faculty and paraprofessionals using specific race/ethnicity and gender categories.
-UF/IFAS developed the Workload application in 2008 with the goal of requesting from faculty only those data that are essential to fulfilling federal and state reporting requirements and cannot be acquired elsewhere.
-For this reason, all affirmative action data are collected and maintained by the individual faculty member and not reported in Workload.
-State and county faculty must maintain clientele contacts data by race/ethnicity and gender for Affirmative Action reports (and federal audit purposes) each year, but these data are not required for the reports submitted by UF/IFAS Extension.
-For more information about affirmative action requirements, visit the District Extension Directors (DED) website on Affirmative Action Basics.
+Federal civil rights rules require that Extension faculty and paraprofessionals record clientele contacts using specific race, ethnicity, and gender categories.
+All civil rights data are collected and maintained by the individual faculty member and not reported in Workload.
+State and county faculty must maintain clientele contacts data by race, ethnicity, and gender for civil rights compliance reports (and federal audit purposes) each year.
+For more information about civil rights requirements and resources, visit the Extension Administration Civil Rights website.

-The recommended procedure for maintaining accurate clientele contacts is to keep a monthly log of telephone calls, office visits, visits to clientele, letters/email, group participants, and social media contacts close to your telephone for easy access.
+The recommended procedure for maintaining accurate clientele contacts is to keep a monthly log of telephone calls, office visits, visits to clientele, letters/emails, group participants, and social media contacts close to your telephone for easy access.
 Doug Mayo of UF/IFAS Extension Jackson County created an Extension contact log to keep track of his clientele contacts by race/ethnicity.
-We have an adapted version of this log and it is available at http://pdec.ifas.ufl.edu/Workload/Clientele_Contacts_Log.xls.
+We have an adapted version of this log, available at http://pdec.ifas.ufl.edu/Workload/Clientele_Contacts_Log.xlsx.

-You can enter contact information into Workload as often as you would like, but you will need to keep track of the totals yourself.
+You can enter contact information into Workload as often as you would like, but you must keep track of the totals yourself.
 The system does not calculate a cumulative total each time you enter data.

 Clientele Contacts Made by Others

 Federal reporting requires UF/IFAS to report clientele contacts by programmatic areas.
-To do this, faculty who have an Extension appointment are required, via Workload, to report their Extension effort in one or more of the priority work groups, which are grouped into seven statewide initiatives.
+To do this, faculty who have an Extension appointment report in Workload their Extension effort in one or more of the priority work groups, which are grouped into seven statewide initiatives.
 These initiatives represent the current Extension strategic plan, called the Extension Roadmap, and the organizational structure for all Extension activities. (see Figure 2).